Jose Mari Gonzales: Personal life

-Gonzales was born in Manila.
+Gonzalez was born in Manila.
 He studied at De La Salle College in Manila, majoring in Electronics and Communication Engineering.

-He was married to Charito Malarky, a former model of Spanish and British ancestry.
+He was married to Charito Malarkey, a former model of Spanish and British ancestry.
 Their paths first crossed when she was twelve and he, seventeen.
-He was the father of actresses Cristina Gonzales (wife of Mayor Alfred Romualdez) and Ana Margarita Gonzales.
+He was the father of actresses Cristina González de Romuáldez (wife of Tacloban Mayor Alfred Romuáldez) and Ana Margarita González.